 For any product, it simply has to work, and work well.
 Along with intelligent design and proper field testing the dependability of a product is based on the materials used.
 For this reason we spend an inordinate amount of time researching materials to get this right.
 This approach permeates all of our products and we trust you’ll recognize the difference.

 The majority of climbing padding consists of polyethylene (PE) and polyurethane (PU) foams.
-PE foam is the harder closed cell product used as a force dispersion layer (like gymnastic carpet bond) while PU foam is the open cell soft and squishy material used in bouldering pads and under route flooring.
-Although much data is available from the bedding and mattress industry, climbing is more of a dynamic impact sport and so specialized testing equipment is necessary.
+PE foam is the harder closed-cell product used as a force dispersion layer (like gymnastic carpet bond) while PU foam is the open cell soft and squishy material used in bouldering pads and under route flooring.
+Although much data is available from the bedding and mattress industry, climbing is more of a dynamic impact sport and so specialized testing climbing equipment is necessary.

 Now in 2019, Flashed has since upgraded to the official Triax 2015 testing equipment and is able to perform head impact drops at nearly any gym height.
 As gym user visits increase and more people are attracted to our sport, we want to ensure the information and tools are available to make informed choices.